sheeeng/oughie-clock-rs/README.md

 ## Introduction

-`clock-rs` is a cross-platform, terminal-based clock written in Rust, designed to be a new alternative to [tty-clock](https://github.com/xorg62/tty-clock).
-It offers several improvements, which include:
+`clock-rs` is a terminal-based clock written in Rust, designed to be a new alternative to [tty-clock](https://github.com/xorg62/tty-clock).
+It is cross-platform and offers several improvements, which include:
 - The use of a single configuration file to manage its settings, with the ability to overwrite them through the command line,
 - Many additional features such as a timer and a stopwatch,
 - And greater flexibility as well as better user experience!